invpe/GridShell/Documentation/Tutorials/README.md

 # Read about TELEMETRY
 What is GridShell Telemetry and what purpose does it serve ? [here](https://github.com/invpe/GridShell/blob/main/Documentation/Tutorials/Telemetry.md)

-# Use
+# Join and Use
-Read how to use the GridShell network [here](https://github.com/invpe/GridShell/blob/main/Documentation/Tutorials/Use.md)
+Read how to join and use the GridShell network [here](https://github.com/invpe/GridShell/blob/main/Documentation/Tutorials/Use.md)

 # TestNet
 How is this running today [here](https://github.com/invpe/GridShell/blob/main/Documentation/Tutorials/GTN.md)